lttng/lttng-ust/README.md

     `liblttng-ust` may be linked at build time.
   - `liblttng-ust-java`: a simple library that uses JNI to allow tracing in Java programs.
-  - `liblttng-ust-jul`: a package that includes a JNI library and a JAR library to provide an LTTng-UST logging back-end for Java application using Java Util Logging.
+  - `liblttng-ust-java-agent`: a package that includes a JNI library and a JAR library to provide an LTTng-UST logging back-end for Java applications using Java Util Logging or Log4j.
   - `liblttng-ust-libc-wrapper`: an example library that can be preloaded to instrument some calls to libc (currently `malloc()` and `free()`) and to POSIX threads (mutexes currently instrumented) in any program without need to recompile it.
+  - `liblttng-ust-python-agent`: a library used by python-lttngust to allow tracing in Python applications.
   - `libringbuffer`: the ring buffer implementation used within LTTng-UST.
+  - `python-lttngust`: a package to provide an LTTng-UST logging back-end for Python applications using the standard logging framework.
   - `snprintf`: an asynchronous signal-safe version of `snprintf()`.
   - `tests`: various test programs.
   - `tools`: home of `lttng-gen-tp`.